Pairings | Bardolino

 After months of lockdown it’s been such a pleasure to return to favourite restaurants like Elliott and Tessa Lidstone’s Box-E and I couldn’t have had a more perfect day to enjoy it.
 The food too - especially this quintessentially summery dish of courgettes, tomatoes and basil with the lightest, fluffiest polenta - was just perfect for sitting outside on a hot day.

-Artichokes have long been labelled as a “wine-killer,” but is that reputation truly deserved?
-While it’s true that artichokes can make even the driest white wines taste unexpectedly sweet, this challenge is often exaggerated.
+Artichokes are frequently described as a “wine-killer,” but is that reputation deserved?
+While it’s true that artichokes can make dry white wines taste unexpectedly sweet, the problem is somewhat exaggerated.